rainbowdashlabs/sadu-docs/docs/queries/examples.md

 ## Insert, Update and Delete

-Inserts, updates and deletes are currently all handled the same.
+Inserts, updates and deletes are currently all handled nearly the same.
-The only difference is the last call, which are only an alias.
+Deletes and updates return an ManipulationResult, which allows access to the changed rows.
+Inserts return an InsertionResult, which provides additional access to generated keys.

 ### Single